 Street hailing is common and usually works well, since plenty of cabs cruise the city at any hour.
 Ranks are widespread too, especially in central districts, near popular attractions, shopping malls, hotels, and entertainment zones.

 Booking by phone or app is another route, though it can add a small fee.
 Lean on this option when you are out late at night, heading beyond the city limits, or racing to make a flight or cruise on time.
-With the meter starting at 2.95$ / 2.76€ for the first 1/6 mile, a confirmed pickup beats standing on a quiet corner hoping a free cab rolls by.
+With the meter starting at $2.95 for the first 1/6 mile, a confirmed pickup beats standing on a quiet corner hoping a free cab rolls by.

-Catching a cab to Miami International Airport is a comfortable, reliable bet.
+The typical fare from downtown to Miami International Airport sits around $27, including the $2 airport surcharge, and the run usually takes about 20 minutes in normal traffic.
 Street hailing is possible, yet pre-booking or calling ahead is the safer play for arriving on schedule.

-From downtown to MIA the run usually takes about 20 minutes in normal traffic.
-Heavy congestion can stretch that out considerably, since waiting time bills at 0.40$ / 0.37€ per minute once the car slows to a crawl.
+Heavy congestion can stretch the trip out considerably, since waiting time bills at $0.40 per minute once the car slows to a crawl.
 Helpfully, cabs may use the designated MIA pick-up and drop-off lanes, which sidesteps the snarl inside the airport complex.
-Remember that the airport leg adds the 2$ / 1.87€ surcharge on top of the metered fare.

 Extra Info & Tips about Taxis in Miami

-* Local cabs always bill by meter, airport runs included.
+• Local cabs always bill by meter, airport runs included.

-* Confirm the meter is reset and switched on before the ride starts.
+• Confirm the meter is reset and switched on before the ride starts.

-* Check that the car is properly licensed.
+• Check that the car is properly licensed.
 Authorized vehicles show a "Taxi" or "Cab" sign, the company phone number, the vehicle license number, the driver's license number, and a visible rate card.

-* Drivers are legally bound to take you to your chosen destination.
+• Drivers are legally bound to take you to your chosen destination.
 Turning down short hops is illegal and can be reported.

-* Some drivers speak limited English, but many handle Spanish.
+• Some drivers speak limited English, but many handle Spanish.

-* A broad range of accessible cabs serve the city.
+• A broad range of accessible cabs serve the city.

-* Tipping is not compulsory, though a 15%–20% tip is customary for good service.
+• Tipping is not compulsory, though a 15%–20% tip is customary for good service.

 Fares change periodically — check current rates on the official source.
+New to MIA?
+Our Miami Airport guide covers terminals, parking and the basics.